Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Introduction

 Quorum sensing (QS) ---also known as auto-induction--- is a mechanism of regulation of gene expression which allows communication in a cell population~\cite{miller01,waters05}.
 In the case of bacteria, this process is a density dependent behaviour, which consists of cell-to-cell communication through the release of chemical signal molecules known as {\em autoinducers}.
 This communication enables a population to explore a given medium and alter its behaviour in response to its own fluctuation, which occurs from changes in the number of species present in the community.
 Specifically, the basis of the QS mechanism is the production and release of autoinducers, whose concentration increases as a function of bacterial population density.
 When the population density exceeds a threshold, the bacteria detect the autoinducers which then activate genes that switch on a behavioural trait.
 Autoinducers located in the external medium diffuse and bind with a specific protein within the bacteria.
 A protein-autoinducer complex is then formed that attaches to a region of the bacteria's DNA.
 This in turn regulates the production of the autoinducers enhancing a specific regulated cell-density behaviour; see, for instance,~\cite{chopp01,dockery01,ward01}.

 The QS phenomenon was first observed by Nealson and Hastings in 1970 in a bioluminescent bacteria called \textit{Vibrio fischeri}~\cite{article:Nelson1970}.
 This bacteria forms a mutually beneficial symbiotic relationship with some species of squid such as the Hawaiian squid \textit{Euprymna scolopes}.
 The \textit{V. fischeri} live in the squid's light organ which provides nourishment, allowing the bacteria to proliferate.
 When the bacteria reach a high population density the genes involved in bioluminescence are expressed.
 The produced light allows the squid to mask its shadow and avoid predation~\cite{article:Visick2000}.
 Following the discovery of the \textit{V. fisheri}'s density-dependent bioluminescent behaviour, other species of bacteria have been discovered to employ a QS mechanism; for instance, the bacteria \textit{Chromobacterium violeceum} gives rise to the production of a purple pigment~\cite{article:McClean1997}.
-Also, biofilms may present challenges and opportunities in the industry setting as these may cause blockages in specialised machinery~\cite{Wirtanen1992}, gene expression~\cite{article:Lewis2002}, disrupting QS signalling (a process known as {\em quorum quenching})~\cite{ article:Bjarnsholt2007,article:Yi2007}, and inhibiting pathogen virulence~\cite{article:Hentzer2003, article:Wu2004}.
+Also, biofilms may present challenges and opportunities in the industry setting as these may cause blockages in specialised machinery~\cite{Wirtanen1992}, gene expression~\cite{article:Lewis2002}, { inhibiting pathogen virulence~\cite{article:Hentzer2003, article:Wu2004}, and disrupting QS signalling~\cite{ article:Bjarnsholt2007,article:Yi2007}.
+That is, quorum sensing inhibitors function by blocking signal receptors or degrading autoinducers, thereby altering bacterial gene expression and population dynamics~\cite{jiang,remy}.
+These interventions have been shown to reduce biofilm formation and disrupt survival pathways, indirectly increasing decay rates~\cite{naga2}.
+Furthermore although the specific strategy of combining QS inhibitors with periodic modulation of the decay rate remains an area for future research, periodically varying bacterial decay rates could provide an additional level of control by introducing fluctuating conditions that prevent bacterial adaptation to constant stress.
+This strategy may exploit bacterial dynamics by periodically altering environmental factors, such as nutrient availability or physical conditions, which can exacerbate the vulnerabilities of bacterial populations and inhibit resistance development.
+Alternating between higher and lower decay rates could disrupt bacterial survival strategies, leading to a more effective control mechanism over time.
+Such temporal variability in decay rates could enhance the efficacy of QS inhibitors by making bacterial populations more susceptible during periods of transition, preventing long-term adaptation and resistance.
+That is, upon integrating QS inhibitors into bacterial control strategies with periodic decay rate modulation, their ability to modulate microbial behaviours can be exploited, advancing applications in antimicrobial therapies and bioprocess management. }